srzn/CourseProject/README.md

 From "train" folder, run

-python search_eval.py config.toml <Option>
+python search_eval.py config.toml 'Option'

-where <Option> has the same range as described above.
+where 'Option' has the same range as described above.
 You'll obtain a text file "Option0.txt" (if you chose Option 0).
 Please copy this file over to the "test" folder and repeat the instructions above to obtain final predictions.

 ---End